 It is a beautiful spot for photos as it overlooks the Rossio square, facing the Lisbon Castle hill.
 The square around the ruins is Carmo Square.

 This site is of historical importance as the Carnation Revolution (of 1974) began here putting an end to 5 decades of dictatorship in Portugal.

 Santa Justa Lift

-The Santa Justa elevator is a stunning lift built to connect lower level Baixa neighbourhood with the Carmo Square.
+The Santa Justa elevator is a stunning lift built to connect lower level Baixa neighborhood with the Carmo Square.
 This lift is also known as Carmo Lift.

 The lift is still in use and provides amazing views of the city.
 You can take the lift for around 5 euros.
 They are open every day from 7:30 a.m. to 11 p.m. and until 9 p.m. in the winter.
 Keep in mind, there is a long line up to get to the lift.

-Afternoon : Take the tram 28 to Alfama neighbourhood
+Afternoon: Take the tram 28 to Alfama neighborhood

 Nearby Alfama is the quiet residential area of Graça.
-Graça is filled with street art and the neighborhood has a very colourful character and an untouched local flavour.
-Trams are a good way to explore the neighborhood, if you do not wish to walk.
+Graça is filled with street art and the neighborhood has a very colorful character and an untouched local flavor.
+Trams are a good way to explore the neighborhood if you do not wish to walk.

-Trams in Lisbon are not only iconic, they are almost the life – blood of the city as it forms one of the major means of transportation.
+Trams in Lisbon are not only iconic, but they are also almost the lifeblood of the city as it forms one of the major means of transportation.
 Tram rides are included in the Lisbon Card.

-There is a Fado museum in the neighbourhood where you can see exhibitions and displays about fado.
+There is a Fado museum in the neighborhood where you can see exhibitions and displays about fado.
 Fado is a musical genre that originated in the city in the late 19th century.
-Entry fee for the museum is 5 euros.
+The entry fee for the museum is 5 euros.